-Dr Heiges was a physicist and Mrs Heiges was a water-color artist.
-They had emigrated from Germany after the war, probably no more than ten years before and they still spoke with heavy German accents.
-He was short and thin with a pencil mustache and wore round rimless glasses.
-He was very serious and intense.
-Mrs Heiges was short and stout and she wore small hats with long feathers.
-She was a sweet woman who laughed easily.
+The big day came, and Harvey brought her a perfect wrist corsage of white gardenias.
+He was too young to drive, and the usual arrangement was that one set of parents took us and the other brought us back.
+Dr. and Mrs. Heiges drove Shelley home.
+Dr. Heiges was a physicist and Mrs. Heiges, a watercolor artist.
+They had emigrated from Germany after the war, about a dozen years before, and they spoke with German accents.
+He was short and thin with a pencil mustache and rimless glasses; a serious and intense man.
+Mrs. Heiges was short and stout and she always wore small hats with wonderfully long feathers.
+She was a sweet woman who laughed easily and made everyone comfortable.

 It was wintertime, close to the holidays, and a new snow covered the ground.
-When Dr Heiges pulled his car into our driveway, my father was waiting to help him back his car safely onto the icy road.
-He rushed out of the house wearing his bright red full-body winter long johns and approached the driver’s window and knocked.
-Dr Heiges rolled it down and startled when he saw my father.
-He exclaimed, “Oh, my god, vat is dat?” and immediately rolled his window up.
+When Dr. Heiges pulled his car into our driveway, my father had been waiting for their arrival to help him safely back his car out onto the icy road.
+He rushed out of the house wearing his red thermal long full-bodied johns and approached the driver’s window and knocked.
+Dr. Heiges rolled it down and startled when he saw my father and immediately rolled it back up.
+“Oh, my god, what was that?” he exclaimed to his wife.
 My father walked around the car and knocked on the passenger window and Mrs. Heiges rolled it down.
-Equally alarmed, she burst out, “Oooh, here’s another one!”
-Shelley was smothering her giggles and snorting helplessly in the back seat.
-She bolted from the car and ran into the house.
+Equally alarmed, she burst out, “Ooh, ooh, there’s another one!”
+Shelley tried smothering her giggles in the back seat with Harvey but couldn’t.
+Giggling and snorting helplessly, and embarrassed, she bolted from the car and ran into the house.